azzubair01/Natural-Language-Processing/README.md

 # Natural Language Processing
 This repository can be referred for Named Entity Recognition, Relation Extraction, and Coreference Resolution Tasks using StanfordCoreNLP.
+Note that the text used here is about Huawei which is taken from Wikipedia.

 ## 1) Named Entity Recognition
 - <b>Definition</b>: